Renewable energy: History

 Prior to the development of coal in the mid 19th century, nearly all energy used was renewable.
 The oldest known use of renewable energy, in the form of traditional biomass to fuel fires, dates from more than a million years ago.
 The use of biomass for fire did not become commonplace until many hundreds of thousands of years later.
-Probably the second oldest usage of renewable energy is harnessing the wind in order to drive ships over water.
+The second oldest usage of renewable energy was probably harnessing the wind in order to drive ships over water.
 This practice can be traced back some 7000 years, to ships in the Persian Gulf and on the Nile.
-From hot springs, geothermal energy has been used for bathing since Paleolithic times and for space heating since ancient Roman times.
+Geothermal energy from hot springs has been used for bathing since Paleolithic times and space heating since ancient Roman times.
 Moving into the time of recorded history, the primary sources of traditional renewable energy were human labor, animal power, water power, wind, in grain crushing windmills, and firewood, a traditional biomass.

-In 1885, Werner von Siemens, commenting on the discovery of the photovoltaic effect in the solid state, wrote:
+In 1885, Werner Siemens, commenting on the discovery of the photovoltaic effect in the solid state, wrote:

 Max Weber mentioned the end of fossil fuel in the concluding paragraphs of his Die protestantische Ethik und der Geist des Kapitalismus (The Protestant Ethic and the Spirit of Capitalism), published in 1905.
 Development of solar engines continued until the outbreak of World War I. The importance of solar energy was recognized in a 1911 Scientific American article: "in the far distant future, natural fuels having been exhausted [solar power] will remain as the only means of existence of the human race".

 The theory of peak oil was published in 1956.
 In the 1970s environmentalists promoted the development of renewable energy both as a replacement for the eventual depletion of oil, as well as for an escape from dependence on oil, and the first electricity-generating wind turbines appeared.
 Solar had long been used for heating and cooling, but solar panels were too costly to build solar farms until 1980.

-New government spending, regulation and policies helped the industry weather the 2009 economic crisis better than many other sectors.
+New government spending, regulation and policies helped the renewables industry weather the 2008 financial crisis and the Great Recession better than many other sectors.
+In 2022, renewables accounted for 30% of global electricity generation, up from 21% in 1985.